shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 - `--output`: (Optional) Name of the output file (without extension).

 ## Contributing
-Contributions to this project are welcome.
-Feel free to fork the repository, make your changes, and submit a pull request.
+I want you to know that contributions to this project are welcome.
+Please feel free to fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the Apache License 2.0.
+Please take a look at the [LICENSE](LICENSE) file for more details.

 ## Contact
 For any questions or feedback, please contact [Shamim](mailto:shamimreza@sohag.shamim@gmail.com).